 Improving the condition of your skin

 Beauty starts from within.
 Eat foods high in antioxidants and natural oils to help your body rid toxins and repair cells - for example berries, avocados, fatty fish, raw nuts and seeds.
-Supplementing with a good quality oil such as Hemp Seed Oil not only helps to moisturise and soothe the skin it also has anti-aging properties!
+Supplementing with a good quality oil helps to moisturise and soothe the skin.

 Use a mild soap that won't strip the oil from your skin and turn down the shower temperature - if your skin turns red after your shower is too hot.
 After showering, applying a good moisturiser liberally within a couple of minutes of showering and allow it to soak into the skin rather than rubbing it in.
 We love MooGoo's Full Cream Moisturiser, Avene's XeraCalm A.D and Weleda's new Skin Food Body Butter.